iotaledger/tips/README.md

 You need to follow this process if you want to propose changes that affect the IOTA protocol.
 These are changes that would affect any underlying node software.

 + Anything that constitutes a breaking change to the protocol that would have to be adopted by each node software operating on the network in order to keep participating in the network.
-+ Any proposed additional change to the protocol that could be adopted any node software.
++ Any proposed additional change to the protocol that could be adopted by any node software.

 Some changes do not require an RFC: